 - Runny/inflamed nose: Snorting is the most common form of consuming cocaine.
 Oftentimes, a cocaine user’s nose will appear red and inflamed, and constant sniffling may also occur.
 Furthermore, due to the damage cocaine creates within the nasal cavity, nosebleeds are common.

 - “Track marks”: Cocaine and crack cocaine both have the ability to be injected with a hypodermic needle.
 Usually, once a cocaine user progresses to this level, it is difficult to use in any other form.
 By injecting any substance, including cocaine, the user will feel the euphoric effects faster because the chemical enters the bloodstream immediately.
 Injection soon becomes the method of choice for the user.
 Injection marks, also known as “track marks,” become more apparent and usually are accompanied by bruising of the skin.
 If a user continuously injects in the same veins, abscesses and infections can occur.
 Typically, the first “red flag” that a person may be injecting illicit substances is when they begin wearing long sleeve shirts and/or pants in warmer weather.

-- Apparent Insomnia– As stated earlier, cocaine is a stimulant, so naturally a person that abuses the chemical will more than likely stay awake for longer periods of time.
-Although their minds and bodies crave rest, it is nearly impossible to fall asleep at the peak of cocaine high.
+- Apparent insomnia: As stated earlier, cocaine is a stimulant, so naturally, a person that abuses the chemical will more than likely stay awake for longer periods of time.
+Although their minds and bodies crave rest, it is nearly impossible to fall asleep at the peak of a cocaine high.
 Cocaine users have been known to stay awake for days, even up to a week straight.

 What Happens When You Stop Abusing Cocaine?